How to File for Joint Custody in Arizona

 The Best Interests of the Child

 While there are many mitigating factors during custody proceedings, the courts are concerned, above all else, with the best interests of the child.
-The courts take into consideration the child’s preferences, as well as the parents’, and determines parenting time that reflects what’s best for the child.
+The courts take into consideration the child’s preferences, as well as the parents’, and determine parenting time that reflects what’s best for the child.

 Other factors that can affect how custody is arranged can include: